eikek/docspell/website/site/content/docs/tools/consumedir.md

 matches a collective name.
 In order to know for which collective the file is, the script uses the first subfolder.

-If the endpoint is protected, these credentials can be specified as arguments `--iuser` and `--iheader`, respectively.
+If the endpoint is protected, the credentials can be specified as arguments `--iuser` and `--iheader`, respectively.
 The format is for both `<name>:<value>`, so the username cannot contain a colon character (but the password can).